tevko/sensemaking-tools/README.md

 Summarize Seattle’s $15 Minimum Wage Conversation.

 ```
-// Set up the tools to use Gemini Pro 1.5 and related authentication info.
+// Set up the tools to use the default Vertex model (Gemini Pro 1.5) and related authentication info.
 const mySensemaker = new Sensemaker({
   defaultModel: new VertexModel(
     "myGoogleCloudProject123,
     "us-central1",
-    "gemini-1.5-pro-002"
   ),
 });